Adapting to Continuous Covariate Shift via Online Density Ratio Estimation: Omitted Details for Section

 \subsubsection{Main Proof}

+This part presents the proof of Lemma~\ref{lem:meta-DRE-interval}.
 Our analysis for the meta-learner is based on that of the strongly adaptive algorithm~\citep{AISTATS'17:coin-betting-adaptive}, where the problem of tracking base-learners on the corresponding intervals is converted to a sleeping expert problem~\citep{STOC'97:sleeping-expert}.
 The main challenge of our problem is that the feedback function is noisy.
 Thus, we require to provide tight analysis on the generalization gap between $\Lh_t$ and $\Ltld_t$ without ruining the $\O(\log T)$ regret guarantee.
-By twisting the meta-algorithm from Hedge~\citep{JCSS'97:boosting} used in the previous work to Adapt-ML-Prod~\citep{COLT'14:AdaMLProd}, we show that the generalization gap can be cancelled by the negative term introduced by the exp-concavity of the loss functions.
+By twisting the meta-algorithm from Hedge~\citep{JCSS'97:boosting} used in the previous work to Adapt-ML-Prod~\citep{COLT'14:AdaMLProd}, we show that the generalization gap can be cancelled by the negative term introduced by the exp-concavity of the loss functions (see how to bound term~(b) in~\eqref{eq:proof-meta-DRE-1}).

-\begin{proof}[Proof of Lemma~\ref{lem:meta-DRE-interval}] To prove Lemma~\ref{lem:meta-DRE-interval}, we show that the final prediction $\thetah_t$ generated by rule $\thetah_t = \sum_{\Ecal_i\in\Acal_t} p_{t,i}\thetah_{t,i}$ with the weight update procedure~\eqref{eq:AdaMLprod-update-meta},~\eqref{eq:AdaMLprod-LR-meta} and~\eqref{eq:AdaMLprod-reweight-meta} is identical to an algorithm learning in the standard prediction with expert advice (PEA) setting~\citep{book/Cambridge/cesa2006prediction}, where all base-learners submit their predictions at each time $t\in[T]$.
+\begin{proof}[Proof of Lemma~\ref{lem:meta-DRE-interval}] To prove Lemma~\ref{lem:meta-DRE-interval}, we show that the final prediction $\thetah_t$ generated by rule $\thetah_t = \sum_{\Ecal_i\in\Acal_t} p_{t,i}\thetah_{t,i}$ with the weight update procedure~\eqref{eq:appendix-AdaMLprod-update-meta},~\eqref{eq:appendix-AdaMLprod-LR-meta} and~\eqref{eq:appendix-AdaMLprod-reweight-meta} is identical to an algorithm learning in the standard prediction with expert advice (PEA) setting~\citep{book/Cambridge/cesa2006prediction}, where all base-learners submit their predictions at each time $t\in[T]$.

 \begin{myLemma} For any base-learner $\Ecal_i$, let $\Ecal'_i$ be a surrogate of $\Ecal_i$, whose prediction $\bar{\theta}_{t,i} = \thetah_{t,i}$ is the same as that of $\Ecal_i$ for any $t\in I_i$ and $\bar{\theta}_{t,i} = \thetah_t$ for other iterations.
 Then, for any time $t\in[T]$, the surrogate meta-learner predicts as